AUTHOR

 Who is I. B. Nobody?

 A first-time author, who in an attempt to improve the book, has three iterations of his efforts.
+Reality shows that nobody picks up a paintbrush and expects to create a masterpiece the first time.
 The changes were identified by the quotes of Babe Ruth in the first part of the book.

 Iteration #1 - starts with "Played 365 rounds of golf last year. . .